GendelfLugansk/ember-rendering-bug/README.md

 # ember-rendering-bug

-This repo demonstrates a bug in ember 3.2 and higher - buttons rendered in `each` loop break application.
+This repo demonstrates a bug in ember 3.3 - buttons rendered in `each` loop break application.
+Following template works fine in 3.2.2.

 ```handlebars
 {{#each buttons as |button|}}